wolfv6/keybrd_DH/doc/keybrd_DH_library_developer_guide.md

 ===================================
 The keybrd_DH library is an extension of the [keybrd library](https://github.com/wolfv6/keybrd) for emulating the DataHand keyboard.

-The keybrd_DH firmware is reversed engineered from the DataHand Professional II Users Guide version 1.7.8, October 2003.
+The keybrd_DH firmware is reverse engineered from the DataHand Professional II Users Guide version 1.7.8, October 2003.

 ## Layer scheme
-The layer scheme is based on the DataHand keyboard described in DataHandProIIUserGuide.pdf. todo explain

-## Code_Layer class naming conventions
-Code_Layer class names are concatenations of "Code_", layer name, and persistence.
-Persistence is one of:
-* "Lock" - layer remains active after the layer key is released
-* "Hold" - layer is active for as long as layer key is held down
+todo explain

 ## Object naming conventions
-Object names are based on descriptions in DataHandProIIUserGuide.pdf, except for "modes" which are called "layers" in the keybrd library.
+Object names are based on descriptions in DataHand User's Guide, except for "modes" which are called "layers" in the keybrd library.

 CODE PREFIXES